-Jesus took with him Peter and James and his brother John and led them up a high mountain where they could be alone.
-There in their presence he was transfigured: his face shone like the sun and his clothes became as white as the light.
-Suddenly Moses and Elijah appeared to them; they were talking with him.
-Then Peter spoke to Jesus.
-‘Lord,’ he said ‘it is wonderful for us to be here; if you wish, I will make three tents here, one for you, one for Moses and one for Elijah.’
-He was still speaking when suddenly a bright cloud covered them with shadow, and from the cloud there came a voice which said, ‘This is my Son, the Beloved; he enjoys my favour.
+Jesus took with him Peter and James and John and led them up a high mountain where they could be alone by themselves.
+There in their presence he was transfigured: his clothes became dazzlingly white, whiter than any earthly bleacher could make them.
+Elijah appeared to them with Moses; and they were talking with Jesus.
+Then Peter spoke to Jesus: ‘Rabbi,’ he said ‘it is wonderful for us to be here; so let us make three tents, one for you, one for Moses and one for Elijah.’
+He did not know what to say; they were so frightened.
+And a cloud came, covering them in shadow; and there came a voice from the cloud, ‘This is my Son, the Beloved.
 Listen to him.’
-When they heard this the disciples fell on their faces overcome with fear.
-But Jesus came up and touched them.
-‘Stand up,’ he said ‘do not be afraid.’
-And when they raised their eyes they saw no one but only Jesus.
+Then suddenly, when they looked round, they saw no one with them any more but only Jesus.

 As they came down from the mountain he warned them to tell no one what they had seen, until after the Son of Man had risen from the dead.
 They observed the warning faithfully, though among themselves they discussed what ‘rising from the dead’ could mean.

 This site copyright © 1996-2018 Universalis Publishing Ltd.